Different Types of Wine Glasses

 The old-fashioned ‘coupe’ style champagne glasses may look nice, but could hardly be less suitable for fizz.
 The wide opening means the bubbles dissipate quickly, and the shallow bowl means it’s very easy to spill!

-If you’re a rosé wine drinker, you can use white wine glasses.
-Narrower bowls are usually better, and a long stem will help the maintain the cool temperature.
+What wine glass do you use for rosé?
+If you’re a rosé wine drinker, you can generally use white wine glasses.
+Some rosé drinkers prefer to use stemmed glasses with a short bowl and a slight taper or those with a short bowl and slightly flared lip.
+But it’s all a matter of preference.
+For rosé wine glasses, narrower bowls are usually better, and a long stem will help maintain a cool temperature.
 This design brings out the fruity aromas of the wine.

 Port glasses have a small, slender shape.
 The design of the glasses helps your palate to focus on the fruit, oak, and spice flavours in the port rather than being drowned out by the heavy alcohol flavours.